eofitg/Texture-Pack-Graying/README.md

 **NOTE:**

-Sometimes, going check sources yourself may be better than asking for help.
+Sometimes, it may be better to go check sources on your own than to ask for help.